waynodiablo/Oystercard/bookmark_manager/05_manipulating_table_data.md

 We have created a Postgres database, and added one table to it.
 At the moment, there's no data in the table.
 However, we have added a data structure, ready to be filled with custom data.

-In this challenge, you will use SQL to add, delete, update, and **query** data in the table you created, inside your Postgres database.
+In this challenge, you will use SQL to create, update, delete and **query** data in the table you created, inside your Postgres database.

 ## Learning Objectives covered